BostonEssary/Pizzeria/README.md

 ## Overview

 This is my version of the coding excercise.
-I used Ruby on Rails with vanilla CSS for styling.
+It has a basic but intuitive UI for easy interaction I used Ruby on Rails with vanilla CSS for styling.
+Turbo-Frames were used to provide a Single Page App feel.
 Devise was used for authentication for ease of use.
 Postresql was used for the database.
 Ruby 3.2.2 is required for this application

 ## Installation
-This app is live @ placeholder.placeholder
+This app is live @ https://bostons-pizzeria.fly.dev/

-If you would like to try this app for yourself, do the following:
+If you would like to try this app for yourself on your own machine, do the following:
 1. Open your terminal and navigate to your preferred directory for cloning the project.

 2. Clone the repository: